 Step 1 - Create a user for Rupert

-To connect a you Snowflake instance to Rupert, open a new dedicated user with a read only permissions or use an existing user with the same permissions
+To connect a Snowflake instance to Rupert, open a new dedicated user with a read only permissions or use an existing user with the same permissions

 Make sure the user is assigned the relevant warehouse as the default warehouse